willpiam/lamport-cardano/ReadMe.md

 `manystep_test.ts`

+A series of unit tests to simulate the use of the multi-step lamport authentication scheme.

 `MerkleTree.ts`

 Definition of MerkleTree class which encapsulates the logic for generating and checking merkle proofs.

 `MultiStepLamport.ts`

+A class derived from the Lamport class (defined in Lamport.ts) with added functions to support the chunk and merkle tree systems.

 ## To Do (short terms items to return to)